-The 2021-22 electronic version of the Free Application for Federal Student Aid (FAFSA®) and the paper FAFSA are comprised of seven steps or sections, depending on the application that is used.
-Prior to beginning the FAFSA application process, applicants filing a FAFSA electronically should complete the FAFSA on the Web Worksheet, access the various links from the FAFSA application homepage, the Introduction page that displays before a FAFSA entry is started and read instructions provided with each FAFSA question.
-If the paper FAFSA is completed, refer to the instructions included in the application booklet.
+The electronic and paper/PDF versions of the FAFSA are comprised of seven steps or sections, depending on the format that is used.
+Prior to beginning the FAFSA application process, applicants filing a FAFSA electronically should complete the FAFSA on the Web Worksheet (English or Spanish).
+After completing the worksheet, an applicant can obtain assistance completing the FAFSA by: clicking on the various links on the FOTW homepage; reading the Introduction page that displays prior to entering FAFSA data; and, reading the Helps and Hints box that displays for each question.
+In addition, there is a "Needs Help" button at the bottom of each page.
+If the paper/PDF FAFSA is completed, instructions are included in the document.

-Applicants can refer to the Federal Student Aid (FSA) website to obtain detailed information about the application process and completing either FAFSA version, creating an FSA ID and links to worksheets and the PDF version of the FAFSA or they can contact the Federal Student Aid Information Center (FSAIC) at 1.800.4FED AID.
-Applicants filing electronically can click on the Help? button at the top of the page to access answers to common questions, use the search feature and to contact the FSAIC using the Live Help, e-mail or telephone options to obtain additional assistance.
+Applicants can visit the Federal Student Aid website and click on the Apply for Aid tab to obtain detailed information about the application process and completing the FAFSA.
+Instructions for obtaining a paper/PDF FAFSA or applying electronically are also provided in this section.
+The Federal Student Aid Information Center (FSAIC) is another resource, and may be reached by calling 1.800.4FED AID.
+Applicants filing electronically can click on the “Help?” button at the top of the page to access answers to common questions, use the search feature, and to contact the FSAIC using the Live Help, e-mail or telephone options.

-While more applicants use online version of the FAFSA to apply for financial aid, the paper application option is still available.
-The following is a list of the sections included in the online version of the FAFSA and steps included in the paper version of the FAFSA.
-The questions on each version of the application are presented in a different order, but both result in the determination of the same Expected Family Contribution (EFC).
+While the majority of applicants file the FAFSA electronically, a paper/PDF option remains available.
+The following is a list of the sections included in the online FAFSA and the corresponding steps that appear on the paper/PDF FAFSA.
+The questions on each version of the application are presented in a different order, but both result in the determination of the same EFC.

 |School Selection *||Step Two - Student Tax and Asset Information|